Skip to content

 Jefferson County·CO Dept. of Insurance·Step-by-step guide

-Arvada homeowners filing hail damage claims face percentage-based wind and hail deductibles that typically range from 1% to 2% of the dwelling's insured value.
-On a $600,800 home with a 2% deductible, the out-of-pocket cost would be $12,016 before insurance coverage begins.
-Colorado's Front Range location makes percentage deductibles standard due to the region's severe hail loss history.
+After hail damage in Arvada, Jefferson County homeowners typically face percentage-based wind and hail deductibles of 1% to 2% of their dwelling's insured value.
+On a home valued at $600,800, a 2% deductible means $12,016 out-of-pocket before insurance coverage begins.
+Colorado's Front Range location makes percentage-based deductibles standard due to the region's severe hail loss history.

 Know this before you call your insurer